lgwb89/blog/content/posts/2020-06-22-why-i-deleted-whatsapp.md

 So it made sense to delete WhatsApp and move to a messaging app which can be used on desktop only.
 For me, that's Telegram.

-## I wanted to reset chats to zero
+## 4. I wanted to reset chats to zero

 One of the reasons I was addicted to WhatsApp was the high quantity of chats I had going on (meaning an equally high volume of messages).

-I wanted to reset this quantity to zero, and build back up again from scratch (on another messaging app which could be used on desktop only).
+I wanted to reset this quantity to zero, and build back up again from scratch.
 That way, I'd once again be in control of who I was in touch with, and I wouldn't have a high volume of messages to keep me hooked.

 I was in touch with people in two types of chats: groups and one-to-ones.